 LORI PAMPILO-HARRIS currently serves as a consultant working with the public and private sectors who seek to balance profit and purpose, that will lead to serving more people and their mission.
 This includes bringing order to chaos, crisis communications, and in creating systems that focus on achieving measurable success and deepening impact on some of communities’ most complex issues.
 Most recently, Lori served as Senior Adviser on Homelessness and Social Services to the Hon.
 Buddy Dyer, the Mayor of the City of Orlando.
 Lori had the unique and ambitious goal of implementing “Housing First” and supported the successful end to chronic veteran’s homelessness and housing over 500 individuals in just two years.
 Prior to her appointment with the City of Orlando, Lori spent nearly 14 years with Habitat for Humanity International in various leadership capacities with expertise in disaster recovery and response, affordable housing, emergency shelter solutions, resource development and advocacy.
 This included four years in Haiti, after the devastating 2010 earthquake.
 As a Native Hawaiian, Lori also engages in Native peoples’ initiatives and advocacy, promoting self-determination for indigenous people.

-DEIDRE PARK is the Operations Director for the Florida Housing Coalition.
+DEIDRE PARK is the CFO and Operations Director for the Florida Housing Coalition.
 She has extensive experience in the financial and nonprofit industries including lending, risk management, financial accounting, and contract management.
 Prior to joining FHC, Deidre’s nonprofit experience has primarily focused on assistance to people experiencing homelessness including veterans and families.
 Ms. Park provides administrative support to the technical advisors and is the liaison for auditors, vendors, and human resource related contacts.
 She holds a Bachelor’s degree from Converse College and is a graduate of LSU Graduate School of Banking.

 AMANDA ROSADO holds a master’s degree in Social Work with a focus on organizations and communities from the University of South Carolina.
 For the past ten years, she has worked with individuals and families experiencing chronic homelessness in various settings including a drop in center, emergency shelter, HIV clinic, and permanent supportive housing programs.
 In 2010, she assisted in piloting Columbia, South Carolina’s first housing first program for chronically homeless individuals, families, and persons living with HIV/AIDS.
 Her most recent position was with a managing entity in Northeast Florida.
 In that role, she worked to provide housing as an effective healthcare intervention for consumers within the substance abuse and mental health system.
 As a strong advocate for housing first and recovery oriented systems of care, she is passionate about utilizing evidence based practices and providing effective interventions to work with some of the most vulnerable populations.